Joiry/HSL_Carp/align.md

 $ module list
 ~~~

-`purge` will remove all currently loaded modules.
-We could also use `module unload` to remove a specific module.
+`module purge` removes all currently loaded modules.
+We could also use `module unload` or `module remove` to remove a specific module.

-Now let's cleanly reload `bbmap`:
+Now let's cleanly load `bbmap`:

 ~~~
 $ module load bbmap